wulms/BiDirect_BIDS_Converter/README.md

 This tool is a user-friendly tool to convert your dicom study data to BIDS.

 - It is required, that you have a structured naming convention on your folders, that contain the dicoms.
-- You simply have to run the start command again and again, until each setting and issue is resolved.
+- You simply have to run the `Rscript --vanilla start_BIDS_ConverteR.R /home/path/study_data` again and again, until each setting and issue is resolved.
 - Step 1: setup of subject info (subject-regex, group-regex)
   - pattern_to_remove-regex - that removes redundant appendices from subject string
 - Step 2: setup of session info